-4.1.1.
-Manipulators and integrators
+3.1.2.
+Manipulators and Integrators

-The fundamental idea behind Manipulators is formalizing highlevel dependency injection through enabling callbacks to the Modeller.
-Manipulators then allow for the direct manipulation of variable data in the Modeller (or local copies of that data in other objects).
-This is then the only way variables are allowed to change from within the Modeller.
-They can, however, still be set from outside, which is used in initialization.
+The fundamental idea behind Manipulators is formalizing high-level dependency injection through enabling callbacks to the Modeller.
+Manipulators then allow for the direct manipulation of variable data in the Modeller.

 Manipulators are stored in a CompositeManipulator object, which the Modeller calls directly, and each Manipulator is also associated with a priority (0 being the highest).
 This way, one can control when certain Manipulators are called.
 For example, one might want to call a Manipulator as often as possible as it modifies a variable that is used in some internal iteration of an integrator.
 On the other end of the spectrum, one might want to just call the Manipulator before outputting data, if the Manipulator's task is extracting diagnostic variables such as term evaluation.